parsaz00/FantasyNBAProject/README.md

 * As a user, I want to be able to select a fantasy team and view a list of players on the team.
 * As a user, I want to be able to create a player with a name, jersey number, and NBA team.
 * As a user, I want to be able to look at the statistics for a player on my Fantasy Team.
+* As a user, I want to be able to save my Fantasy team, including all the players on it, with their stats
+* As a user, I want to be able to load a previously saved Fantasy team, and have access to all data I had previously entered